ZecHub/zechub/site/zcashbasics/zcashfoundation.md

 ## People and Teams

 The Zcash Foundation has nearly 15 employees that are distributed across the world.
-They work on various things such as protocol development, protocol security, business development and managing Zcash community events.
+They work on various things such as protocol development, protocol security, protocol governance, business development and managing Zcash community events.

 The ZF team consists of a board of directors, the engineering team and an operations team, more info [here](https://zfnd.org/about/).